xushizhou/xushizhou.github.io/_pages/about.md

 Hello, I'm **Shizhou Xu**, a postdoctoral scholar at the University of California, Davis.
 My research focuses on the interdisciplinary area between **mathematics** and **machine learning**, particularly in **probability theory**, **optimal transport**, and **trustworthy AI**.
 My recent work addresses fairness in machine learning using mathematical techniques such as optimal transport combined with learning models such as GANs and transformers.

-I am actively seeking academic positions and research opportunities where I can continue to contribute to advancing machine learning through rigorous mathematical frameworks.
+I am actively seeking opportunities where I can continue to contribute to advancing machine learning through rigorous mathematical frameworks.

 ![Shizhou Xu](images/IMGP1928.jpeg){: width="300px"} <!-- Add a professional photo of yourself -->